DCB0129

 Regulatory & frameworksDORA (Digital Operational Resilience Act)

-What DORA requires of EU financial entities, who is in scope, and how XVICA designs operational resilience as a first-class engineering property.
+What DORA requires of EU financial entities, who is in scope, and how XVICA designs operational resilience as an engineering property in its own right.

 Infrastructure primitivesZero-trust architecture